Robustness (evolution): Gene expression robustness

 During embryonic development, gene expression must be tightly controlled in time and space in order to give rise to fully functional organs.
 Developing organisms must therefore deal with the random perturbations resulting from gene expression stochasticity.
 In bilaterians, robustness of gene expression can be achieved via enhancer redundancy.
 This happens when the expression of a gene under the control of several enhancers encoding the same regulatory logic (ie. displaying binding sites for the same set of transcription factors).
 In Drosophila melanogaster such redundant enhancers are often called shadow enhancers.

-Furthermore, in developmental contexts were timing of gene expression in important for the phenotypic outcome, diverse mechanisms exist to ensure proper gene expression in a timely manner.
+Furthermore, in developmental contexts where timing of gene expression is important for the phenotypic outcome, diverse mechanisms exist to ensure proper gene expression in a timely manner.
 Poised promoters are transcriptionally inactive promoters that display RNA polymerase II binding, ready for rapid induction.
 In addition, because not all transcription factors can bind their target site in compacted heterochromatin, pioneer transcription factors (such as Zld or FoxA) are required to open chromatin and allow the binding of other transcription factors that can rapidly induce gene expression.
 Open inactive enhancers are call poised enhancers.

 Cell competition is a phenomenon first described in Drosophila where mosaic Minute mutant cells (affecting ribosomal proteins) in a wild-type background would be eliminated.
 This phenomenon also happens in the early mouse embryo where cells expressing high levels of Myc actively kill their neighbors displaying low levels of Myc expression.
 This results in homogeneously high levels of Myc.